sarahciston/codingcare/posts/guide.md

 "I can see Code Collective as a way to reinforce ethics — and without imposing them.
 It has actively shaped the ethics of individuals who have exceptional power with their work.
 It was never like, 'don't do that, what are you doing' but definitely a space to hold all the possibilities around it, which I really appreciate.
 I know you and I have gotten into some heated conversations which I really enjoy.
 But there's a lot of respect there to hold all of the opposing ideas.
 The dialectical is the value."
 {: .quote}

-—Samir Ghosh, they/them, PhD student, UC Santa Cruz; former assistant director, USC Ahmanson Lab {: .quote .attrib }
+–Samir Ghosh, they/them, UC Santa Cruz Computer Science, USC Ahmanson Lab {: .quote .attrib }

 "the practice and reward from creative coding showed me first-hand that I shouldn’t be scared of new territory.
 It might seem simple, but the work I was able to achieve did more than shake my fear of code; it gave me a natural curiosity on the future of social media, the hands behind updated features, and how a new generation of thinkers and media-movers could reshape our understanding of it."
 {: .quote }

-–Tia Kemp, she/her, BA USC Media Arts + Practice
+–Tia Kemp, she/her, USC Media Arts + Practice
 {: .quote .attrib }

 ### Choose the right tool for the job